What is CLE?

 What does CLE do?

-The main events hosted by CLE are the Biennial Conferences (London 2015, Warsaw 2017).
+The main events hosted by CLE are the Biennial Conferences (London 2015, Warsaw 2017, Lisbon 2019 ).
 Each conference has its own transdisciplinary topic and aims to offer different perspectives on it.
 Special focus is laid on the links to other sectors, such as education, cultural heritage and art practices.
 Special attention is paid to encouraging and enabling early-career researchers to participate.

-In intervening years between conferences, interim Workshops are held on a subject to be designated by the Core Group.
+In intervening years interim Workshops are held on a subject to be designated by the Core Group.
+Recently, because of problems of in-person meeting, Symposia have been held online: see CLE2020, CLE2021 and CLE2022.
+In CLE Symposia the stress is on short papers followed by long discussion.

 A number of Special Interest Groups [SIGs] work on a permanent basis and hold their workshops at the conferences and between them.
 Within and among these groups, CLE members form networks to implement common initiatives and apply for funding.